 The black flakes that come off aren’t seasoning, they’re food crud that was burnt on.
 It was the change in what was cooked in the pan (say, a tomato sauce) that finally dissolved the bond enough to cause them to come off.

 To eliminate the loosened black flakes, put a coat of oil in the pan, heat it gently till warm, let cool till you can work with it, then wipe out oil and any more black flakes with a paper towel or dish brush, trying to get off any more black flakes that are going to come off anyway.
-Repeat a few times if you’re not satisfied yet; you can even try, when you go to clean out the oil, sprinkling in some table salt.
+Repeat a few times if you’re not satisfied yet; you can even try, when you go to clean out the oil, sprinkling in some table salt first to act as an abrasive.
 Then reseason.

 Or, put the pan in then oven on high heat for 45 minutes.
 Turn off oven, let the pan cool in the oven.
 When cool enough to handle, scrape off any loose black flakes, then coat with a vegetable oil inside, then let dry.
 Season again before using.